nuvla/deployment-k8s/README.md

 platform on Kubernetes cluster.

  - [demo](https://github.com/nuvla/deployment-k8s/tree/master/demo): contains
- deployment definitions for quick provisioning of Nuvla for demo or evaluation.
+ deployment definitions for quick provisioning of Nuvla for a demo or evaluation.
 The deployment uses the latest released components of Nuvla.
  Data is not persisted across restarts of the Nuvla DB layer.